davidrsch/gh_projects/README.md

 ## Configuration

-- `ghProjects.preferHttp` (boolean, default `false`): Prefer HTTP GraphQL using the VS Code GitHub authentication session.
-When `true`, the extension will NOT fall back to the `gh` CLI if authentication is missing; sign-in will be required.
-When `false` (default), the extension will attempt HTTP first and fall back to the GitHub CLI when appropriate.
+- `ghProjects.preferHttp` (boolean, default `true`): Prefer HTTP GraphQL using the VS Code GitHub authentication session.
+The extension uses HTTP GraphQL exclusively; sign-in will be required.

-- If the GitHub CLI (`gh`) is not available and `ghProjects.preferHttp` is `false`, a non-blocking indicator will appear at the top of the Projects tree: "GitHub CLI not found — click to install" with a one-click action to open install docs.
+Note: The extension no longer falls back to the GitHub CLI and does not rely on `gh` being installed.

+Status: these changes are implemented in the current code but have not yet been published in a release.
+If you are testing from source, sign in via VS Code to enable authenticated features.

 ## Potential next steps